Admin-7/Mr-Robot-techniques/InfoSec.md

 * [Programming Linux Anti-Reversing Techniques](https://leanpub.com/anti-reverse-engineering-linux)

   A free e-book with a pre-compiled binary that "teaches the reader how to code and analyze well known anti-reversing techniques for Linux.
 The book shows how a reverse engineer analyzes a binary using tools like IDA, Radare2, GDB, readelf, and more."
 Useful for learning reverse engineering beginners.
+Its [companion repositories can be found on GitHub](https://github.com/antire-book).

 # For defenders